 High Tea Twice, Eastern Townships, Quebec

+I will not be flying home from Quebec.
+I will be rolling.
 I have been stuffed here like a foie gras duck.
 Or should I say like a Brome duck?

 Since I've landed in this little neck of the woods, I've learned that duck farming is big business here.